chrisbug/readinglist/README.md

 # READING LIST

-This is a small web applicaiton built with [Express](https://expressjs.com/) using [EJS](https://ejs.co) view engine, [Mongoose ODM](https://mongoosejs.com/) to connect to a MongoDB instance.
-This project follows the MVC pattern.
+Reading List is a small web application built with the MVC pattern using [Express](https://expressjs.com/), [EJS](https://ejs.co) view engine, and [Mongoose ODM](https://mongoosejs.com/) to connect to a MongoDB instance hosted by [MongoDB](https://www.mongodb.com/).
+It is hosted on [AWS](https://aws.amazon.com/) using an [EC2](https://aws.amazon.com/ec2/?nc2=type_a) instance.

-This MongoDB instance is hosted by [MongoDB](https://www.mongodb.com/)

-The Application is hosted on [AWS](https://aws.amazon.com/) using an [EC2](https://aws.amazon.com/ec2/?nc2=type_a) instance.

 ![alt text](public/reading.svg)

-## SETUP
+## Setting up the Application

+To set up the application:

-Install node packages
+1. Install node packages.
 ```
 npm install
 ```

-Set enviroment varaibles
+2. Set environment variables.

 ```
 export MONGO_USER=<user_name>